rdfostrich/article-jws2018-ostrich/content/fundamentals.md

 ### Multiple Indexes

-Our storage approach consists of five different indexes are used for storing the additions and deletions in different triple component orders, namely: `SPO`, `SOP`, `PSO`, `POS` and `OSP`.
+Our storage approach consists of five different indexes that are used for storing additions and deletions in different triple component orders, namely: `SPO`, `SOP`, `PSO`, `POS` and `OSP`.
 The reason for five indexes instead of all six possible component orders, as is typically done in [other approaches](cite:cites rdf3x,hexastore),